FRI-Computational-Materials/haptic-device/README.md

 ## Build Instructions

 ## ML Project
-In order to run, must have Amp, ase, numpy, and would have to modify Makefile.common and Makefile.config to allow for use of the Python.h header and corresponding library.
+In order to run, must have Amp, ase, numpy, and tsase.

 ### Windows